Supplier of Styrene-Butadiene Rubber (SBR)

 Emulsion Polymerized SBR (E-SBR)

-• 1500 Series: General-purpose grades with excellent balance between strength and flexibility.
+• 1500 Series: General-purpose grades balancing strength and flexibility.

-• 1700 Series: Oil-extended grades, providing improved processing and cost-effectiveness for tire and rubber product manufacturers.
+• 1700 Series: Oil-extended grades offering improved processing and cost-effectiveness.

 Solution Polymerized SBR (S-SBR)

-• Functionalized S-SBR: Enhanced with chemical modifications for advanced applications in fuel-efficient and eco-friendly tire production.
+• Functionalized S-SBR: Chemically modified for advanced applications in eco-friendly tire production.

-• High-Styrene S-SBR: Designed for products requiring higher rigidity, such as industrial flooring and conveyor belts.
+• High-Styrene S-SBR: Provides higher rigidity for products like industrial flooring and conveyor belts.

 Specialty Grades of SBR

-• Cold Polymerized SBR: Produced at lower temperatures for improved tensile strength and uniformity.
+• Cold Polymerized SBR: Produced at lower temperatures for improved tensile strength.

-• Carboxylated SBR (XSBR): Contains carboxyl groups for better adhesion and tensile properties, commonly used in adhesives and coatings.
+• Carboxylated SBR (XSBR): Contains carboxyl groups for superior adhesion, used in adhesives and coatings.

-• Latex SBR: Used in applications like carpet backing, paper coatings, and adhesives due to its excellent film-forming capabilities.
+• Latex SBR: Ideal for carpet backing, paper coatings, and various adhesives.

 Oil-Extended SBR